fourier-space/Computing-2-Applications/README.md

 }
 ```

+### JSDoc
+We'll be using a tool called
+JSDoc
+to build documentation for our code.
+This can be installed globally with npm.
+    Type into the command line:
+* Mac & Linux: `sudo npm install -g jsdoc`
+* Windows: `npm install -g jsdoc`

 #### Mocha Test Explorer ####
 Just like in Python we are going to use unit tests to help to write code free of errors.
 The framework we will use in Javascript is Mocha.